AndreaRazuriMadrid/intro-senales-biomedicas/ISB/Lab 10/Informe 10 Grupo 7.md

 ## 6. Bibliografía

+[o] H. Cecotti, M. Eckstein, and B. Giesbrecht, "Single-Trial Classification of Event-Related Potentials in Rapid Serial Visual Presentation Tasks Using Supervised Spatial Filtering," IEEE Transactions on Neural Networks and Learning Systems, vol. 25, no. 11, pp. 2030-2042, 2014, doi: 10.1109/TNNLS.2014.2302898.

+[p] S. Boudet, L. Peyrodie, G. Forzy, A. Pinti, H. Toumi, and P. Gallois, "Improvements of Adaptive Filtering by Optimal Projection to filter different artifact types on long duration EEG recordings," Computer Methods and Programs in Biomedicine, vol. 108, no. 1, pp. 234-249, 2012, doi: 10.1016/j.cmpb.2012.04.005.
+Enlace

+[q] A. Napoli and I. Obeid, "Combined Common Spatial Pattern and spectral filtering for EEG-based BCIs," in 2011 5th International IEEE/EMBS Conference on Neural Engineering, 2011, pp. 449-452, doi: 10.1109/NER.2011.5910583.
+Enlace

 [a] A. Hyvärinen, "Fast and robust fixed-point algorithms for independent component analysis," IEEE Transactions on Neural Networks, vol. 10, no. 3, pp. 626-634, 1999, doi: 10.1109/72.761722.

+[b] M. Divjak, D. Zazula, and A. Holobar, "Assessment of artefact suppression by ICA and spatial filtering on reduced sets of EEG signals," in 2011 Annual International Conference of the IEEE Engineering in Medicine and Biology Society, 2011, pp. 4422-4425, doi: 10.1109/IEMBS.2011.6091097.

+[c] C. Brunner, M. Naeem, R. Leeb, B. Graimann, and G. Pfurtscheller, "Spatial filtering and selection of optimized components in four class motor imagery EEG data using independent components analysis," Pattern Recognition Letters, vol. 28, no. 8, pp. 957-964, 2007, doi: 10.1016/j.patrec.2007.01.002.

 [x]  Dhani Dharmaprani, H. K. Nguyen, T. W. Lewis, D. DeLosAngeles, J. O. Willoughby, and K. J. Pope, “A comparison of independent component analysis algorithms and measures to discriminate between EEG and artifact components,” PubMed, Aug.
 2016, doi: https://doi.org/10.1109/embc.2016.7590828.
 ‌